Food Allergy Stomach Pain Relief – Causes & Tips to Feel Better FAST

 Also known as Radioallergosorbent testing (RAST), allergen-specific IgE testing measures the levels of certain IgE antibodies in the blood.
 Small quantities of IgE antibodies are normally found in blood, but high levels of a specific IgE indicate the body is allergic to a certain food.

 A small sample of blood is taken, usually from the inside of your elbow, and sent to a laboratory for analysis.
 The lab tests for the presence of allergen-specific IgE antibodies for a range of different foods.
 If you have high levels of an allergen-specific IgE antibody, it’s highly likely you have an allergy to the proteins in that food.

-What can I do for Food Allergy Stomach Pain R
+What Can I Do for Food Allergy Stomach Pain R

 Food allergies can be deadly, although not all reactions require a visit to the emergency room.
 If you’re experiencing any signs of anaphylaxis, get help immediately, as anaphylaxis can escalate in a matter of minutes or even seconds.
-If you’re having a mild allergic reaction, there are some things you can do to treat your abdominal symptoms.
+If you’re having a mild allergic reaction, there are some things you can do to treat your abdominal food allergy symptoms.